Harleyd77/ChaoticNexus/DEVTOOLS_FINDINGS.md

   - **Note:** CSS rebuild required - run `npm run build:servercss` from app directory on SSH/local machine [[memory:9935566]]

 ### 🟡 Open Issues (2025-10-17)

+- 🟡 **Template Caching in Production Mode**
+  - **Page URL:** All pages (affects `http://10.0.0.196:8080/intake/form` and others)
+  - **Affected File(s):** `app/config.py`
+  - **Issue:** Flask is running in production mode (DEBUG=False) which caches Jinja2 templates in memory.
+Changes to templates don't appear until server restart.
+  - **User Report:** "Changes show up in Chrome browser no problem but when I am in Edge browser it is still the old one after a hard refresh"
+  - **Root Cause:**
+    - Flask production mode caches compiled templates in memory
+    - `TEMPLATES_AUTO_RELOAD` was not configured (defaults to False in production)
+    - Edge browser has more aggressive caching than Chrome
+  - **Fix Applied:**
+    - Added `TEMPLATES_AUTO_RELOAD` configuration option to BaseConfig
+    - Set to True by default in DevelopmentConfig
+    - Can be enabled in production via environment variable: `TEMPLATES_AUTO_RELOAD=true`
+  - **Immediate Workaround:** Restart the Flask server to clear template cache
+  - **Long-term Solution:**
+    - Use `FLASK_ENV=development` during active development
+    - OR set `TEMPLATES_AUTO_RELOAD=true` environment variable
+    - For Edge browser: Use Ctrl+Shift+Delete to clear cache, or use DevTools "Disable cache" option
+  - **Impact:** 🟡 Moderate - Templates require server restart to see changes in production mode
+  - **Priority:** 🟡 Important for development workflow
+  - **Note:** Server restart required for this config change to take effect

 - 🟡 **HTMX Integrity Warning** *(still tracked from Oct 14)*
   - **Page URL:** All server-rendered pages